 M.R: When I was head of the 2002 Winter Olympics I worked with every country in the world.
 Many of the African countries—not yours, of course—had different names back then.

 POTUS: Keep it up Mitt, and we won’t even get to dessert.
-Now, back to your diplomatic skills.
-Didn't you accuse the British of mismanagement during their Olympics when you visited London?
+How did you get along with England?

 POTUS: Well, maybe State isn’t your cup of tea.
 By the way, Mitt, can I get you a refill?
 Your water glass is 47 percent empty ….
 How about Labor?
 I’m thinking of promoting Hilda Solis.
 Could you fill her shoes?